redyyu/raven-craft/README.md

 Pickle meat before it's goes to rotten. unlike jar, pickle food can working on any size of meat. big meat produce big dehydrated.

-**Semi-Tofu**: make Semi-Tofu first, wait 1 day for turn it to Tofu.

 ## Ammo Maker